-An experimental set-up was installed in the Hupsel Brook agricultural lowland catchment, the Netherlands (Fig. 1) (52°03' N, 6°38' E).
-The size of this catchment is 6.64 km2, with altitudes ranging from 22 to 36 m a.m.s.l. (above mean sea level).
+An experimental set-up was installed in the Hupsel Brook agricultural lowland catchment, The Netherlands (Fig. 1) $(52^{\circ}03' \text{ N}; 6^{\circ}38' \text{ E})$.
+The size of this catchment is 6.64 km^2 , with altitudes ranging from 22 to 36 m a.m.s.l. (above mean sea level).
 A weather station of the Royal Dutch Meteorological Institute (KNMI, De Bilt, the Netherlands) is located within the catchment.
-The Hupsel brook catchment has a moderate maritime climate with an average annual temperature of 9.5 °C and average annual precipitation of 770 mm.
-Our field-scale experiment location in the Hupsel catchment is a 9000 m2 tube drained meadow dominated by the grass Lolium perenne; surface elevation ranges from 28 to 31 m a.m.s.l. and a ditch (average depth of 1.2 m below soil surface) borders the field at the eastern side.
+The Hupsel Brook catchment has a moderate maritime climate with an average annual temperature of 9.5 °C and average annual precipitation of 770 mm.
+Our field-scale experiment location in the Hupsel catchment is a 9000 m^2 tube drained meadow dominated by the grass Lolium perenne; surface elevation ranges from 28 to 31 m a.s.m.l. and a ditch (average depth of 1.2 m below soil surface) borders the field at the eastern side.
 This ditch drains a sub-catchment of the Hupsel Brook as indicated in Fig. 1.
 The direction of the groundwater flow in the field is from northwest to southeast.
-The groundwater drains towards the eastern ditch or flows into the adjacent field south of the experimental field (Roze-

-- meijer et al., 2010c).
+The groundwater drains towards the eastern ditch or flows into the adjacent field south of the experimental field (Rozemeijer et al., 2010c).
 The drainage tubes are separated 14.5 m from each other and discharge into the eastern ditch at 90 cm depth.
-To separate the water fluxes of different flow routes towards the eastern ditch, three adjacent sheet pile reservoirs were - 10 built in the ditch (Fig. S1 in the Supplement).
+To separate the water fluxes of different flow routes towards the eastern ditch, three adjacent sheet pile reservoirs were built in the ditch (Fig. S1 in the Supplement).
 These in-stream reservoirs were constructed around single drainage outlets and stretched along 43.5 m of the field.
 The wooden sheet piles were driven into an impermeable 30 m thick Miocene clay layer starting at a depth of 3 to 5 m to capture all groundwater flow from the field into the ditch.
-The in-stream reservoirs captured overland flow, interflow, direct precipitation, - and groundwater flow from the thin, phreatic aquifer above the Miocene clay layer.
+The in-stream reservoirs captured overland flow, interflow, direct precipitation and groundwater flow from the thin, phreatic aquifer above the Miocene clay layer.
 The water levels in the reservoirs were measured continuously with pressure sensors from November 2007 to October 2008.
 The water levels inside the in-stream reservoirs were maintained at the ditch water level by pumps.
-Excess water was pumped from the instream reservoirs into the ditch, and the pumped volumes were recorded with digital - flux meters (Van der Velde et al., 2010).
+Excess water was pumped from the in-stream reservoirs into the ditch, and the pumped volumes were recorded with digital flux metres (Van der Velde et al., 2010).
 The water flow from the individual tube drains was separated from the other flow routes by connecting each drain to a 500 L vessel.
-Water from these vessels was pumped into the ditch and volumes were measured with water flux meters (Van der Velde et al., 2010).
+Water from these vessels was pumped into the ditch and volumes were measured with water flux metres (Van der Velde et al., 2010).
+The water temperature was measured continuously direct downstream the reservoirs.